alexanderhenderson/project-campfire/docs/journals/alex.md

     integrate the authorization in their front end pages we will begin to get the back end completely protected with the jwt_login_required decorators.

+Thursday 9/1
+    We had some issues with the logout functionality, which comes down to our browsers storing expired tokens.
+We need to figure out how to refresh tokens.

+    I added a getUserInfo() function to the authorization file that can be imported from anywhere, and will let us get the username and id with a simple function call.
+It returns a dictionary like so {"username": -username-, "id": -id-}.
+The key to this is a jwt decoder I found online that I'd like to explore, it is also in the authorization.js file, right above the getUserInfo function.